pyros-dev/Pitch/PITCHME.md

 - Not easy to find and recrut developers
 - Need web backend AND robotics interest / background.
-- => so, do we really need a web server on the robot ?
+- => do we really need a web server on the robot ?

 +++